 - Barter products for goods and services

-- Borrow against assets that’s worth cash but still useful for you.
+- Borrow against assets that are worth cash but still useful for you.

 - Repair, rather than replace, capital equipment